jundalisay/spblist/content/en/research/mohammad/quran/sura-081.md

 18. Then again, what will convey to you what the Day of Justice is?

 19. It is the Day when no soul will avail another soul anything.
-The decision on that Day is Allah’s.
+The decision on that Day is Enki’s.